bugthesystem/PhantomGPU/README.md

 **Test ML models on any GPU before you buy it**

-PhantomGPU is a high-performance GPU emulator that lets you benchmark ML models on virtual GPUs with real hardware accuracy.
+PhantomGPU is a high-performance GPU emulator that lets you benchmark ML models on virtual GPUs with **production-ready accuracy**.
 Compare performance across different GPUs, optimize your model deployment, and estimate costs, all without access to physical hardware.

 ## The Problem